michaelwschultz/timelapse-app/app/readme.md

 # Timelapse app
 #### Built by Michael Schultz http://michaelschultz.com
+Timelapse is a tiny app that helps you create timelapse videos by using your built in desktop/laptop camera.

-App built on top of Electron https://github.com/electron/electron to make use of the desktop environment.
+Timelapse is built on top of Electron https://github.com/electron/electron to make use of the desktop environment.

 ---